chef/automate/components/docs-chef-io/content/automate/ha_automate_to_automate_ha.md

     weight = 220
 +++

+{{< warning >}}

+- Standalone Chef Automate or Chef Automate with embedded Chef Infra Server can migrate to Automate HA, with
+minimum version of Chef Automate: [20201230192246](https://docs.chef.io/release_notes_automate/#20201230192246)

+- Chef Automate user running Chef Infra Server in external mode should not migrate to Automate HA.

+{{< /warning >}}

 ## Upgrade with FileSystem Backup Locally

-Here we expect both the versions of Standalone Chef Automate and Chef Automate HA are the same.
-Chef Automate HA is only available in version 4.x.

 1. Create Backup of Chef Automate Standalone using the following command: